kcbench - Man Page

 Run 1 (-j 4): 230.30 sec / 15.63 kernels/hour [P:389%, 24 maj. pagefaults]

 Here it took 230.30 seconds to compile the Linux kernel image.
 With a speed like this the machine can compile 15.63 kernels per hour (60*60/230.30).
 The results from this 4 core machine also show the CPU usage (P) was 389 percent; 24 major page faults occurred during this run – this number should be small, as processing them takes some time and thus slows down the build.
 This information is omitted, if less than 20 major page faults happen.
-For details how the CPU usage is calculated and major page faults are detected see the man page for GNU 'time', which kcbench/kcbenchrate rely on for their measurements.
+For details how the CPU usage is calculated and major page faults are detected see the man page for GNU 'time', which kcbench relies on for its measurements.

 When running with "-d|--detailedresults" you'll get more detailed result: